Life Skills TrainerPrimary Location:

 Whether you have previous experience in this capacity or this just sounds like the type of career path you would like to pursue…we want to hear from you!

-NeuroRestorative is seeking Life Skills Trainers to provide training, assistance and supervision to MENTOR ABI Group participants in the areas of living skills, therapeutic recreation, and other forms of assistance in both residential & community settings.
+Neurorestorative Florida is seeking Part Time Life Skills Trainers (variable shifts) to provide training, assistance and supervision to MENTOR ABI Group participants in the areas of living skills, therapeutic recreation, and other forms of assistance in both residential & community settings.
 Assists with medical supervision.
 Facilitates working relationships between community employers and MENTOR ABI Group participants.
 Cooperate with MENTOR ABI and any state Department of Human Service staff in any inspection or investigation.

 - High school diploma or GED